leodeslf/leaf/src/content/notes/ui/typography.md

 ### Tracking

 Tracking is the **overall space between letters**, applied *equally for each case*, a word, a line, or a large body of text.
-Notice it is the same amount applied for every pair of characters, there are no distinctions between specific pairs of letters, that's the job of manual Kerning.
+Notice it is the same amount applied for every pair of characters, there are no distinctions between specific pairs, that's the job of manual Kerning.
 We can also use Tracking to *avoid widows and orphans*.
 A **widow** is a word *hanging out at the end* of a paragraph, while an **orphan** is a word *at the top* of a body text column.

 ### Leading